-Session plan Learning objectives Activity 1: Review danger signs in children Activity 2: Care of the child during referral Activity 3: Completing the referral forms Activity 4: Discussion: Home-based follow-up Activity 5: Interpreting counter-referral forms At the end of this session, participants will be able to: describe some considerations when referring a sick infant or child with a complication describe how to conduct a follow-up home visit after referral complete a written referral form to the best of their ability and interpret counter-referrals received from the health facility (literate ttC-HVs).
-Key messages When conducting an emergency evacuation of a child, ensure that he/she is accompanied by mother and a family member or CHW, well wrapped and regularly monitored for breathing, continuing to breastfeed as often as possible.
-Ensure that the mother has all medical records or cards/materials needed for a hospital stay.
-A written counter-referral (facility discharge note) may be written by the facility with the patient's consent, and can communicate important information about the care of the sick child, which might be important for the ttC-HV, CHW or family, such as: medical conditions that need extra care (malnutrition, HIV) when the patient should return for follow-up medicines the patient should be taking danger signs to look out for and care guidance to follow when the ttC-HV or CHW should follow-up in the home.
-During a home-based post-referral visit a ttC-HV should ensure that the child was seen at the clinic, received the medical care and medicines needed, is fully recovered, and is following treatment and care guidance given.
+Session plan Learning objectives Activity 1: Review danger signs in children Activity 2: Care of the sick child during referral Activity 3: Completing the referral forms Activity 4: Discussion: Home-based follow-up Activity 5: Interpreting counter-referral forms At the end of this session, participants will be able to: describe considerations for referring a sick infant or child with a describe how to conduct a follow-up home visit after referral complete a written referral form to the best of their ability and in counter-referrals received from the health facility (literate ttC-H) nterpret Key messages counter-referrals received from the health facility (literate ttC-HVs).
+When conducting an emergency evacuation of a child, ensure that he/she is accompanied by mother and a family member or CHW, well wrapped and regularly monitored for breathing, continuing to breastfeed as often as possible.
+Ensure the mother has all medical records or cards/materials needed for a hospital stay.
+A written counter-referral (facility discharge note) may be written by the facility with the patient's consent and can communicate important information about the care of the sick child, which might be important for the ttC-HV, CHW or family, such as: medical conditions that need extra care (malnutrition, HIV) when the patient should return for follow-up medicines the patient should be taking danger signs to look out for and care guidance to follow when the ttC-HV or CHW should follow-up in the home.
+During a home-based post-referral visit, a ttC-HV should ensure that the child was seen at the clinic, received the medical care and medicines needed, is fully recovered, and is following treatment and care guidance given.
 If the child is still sick 48 hours after being treated with no signs of improvement, refer him/her back to the clinic.
-Preparation and materials Materials Sample referral forms: three per participant Sample counter-referral forms, either printed or projected Preparation Distribute referral forms.
+Preparation and materials Materials Sample referral forms: three per participant Sample counter-referral forms, either printed or projected Q Preparation Distribute referral forms.

-- describe some considerations when referring a sick infant or child with a complication. - describe how to conduct a follow-up home visit after referral. - complete a written referral form to the best of their ability and interpret counter referrals received from the health facility (literate HVs).
+- describe considerations for referring a sick infant or child with a complication - describe how to conduct a follow-up home visit after referral - complete a written referral form to the best of their ability and interpret counter-referrals received from the health facility (literate HVs).

-Activity I: Review danger signs in children
+Activity 1: Review danger signs in children